Sam Harris and David Benatar Debate Anti-Natalism: Breaking Through the Philosophical Quibble

 In order to explain the peur aeternus situation we will have to start with some basic Jungian psychology.

-The ego-mind is the centerpointpoint of consciousness, which encompasses everything presently known or easily brought to awareness.
+The ego-mind is the center-point of consciousness, which encompasses everything presently known or easily brought to awareness.

-The unconscious is populated by what could be called the instinctual psyche, in that it is built up from below.
+The unconscious is populated by what can be called the instinctual psyche — metaphorically speaking, it is built up from “below.”
 This view of the psyche has a correspondence in the structures of the brain.
 The cortical and reptilian brain correspond to the most basic and animalistic instincts.
 Opposingly, the frontal lobe accounts for our most developed and cultured aspects.
 The left and right hemispheres divide themselves into general qualities: The left being known patterns, related to practical reasoning and the right being abstractions, problem-solving and creativity.

 “Instincts form close analogies to the archetypes, so close, in fact, that there is good reason for supposing that the archetypes are the unconscious images of the instincts themselves, in other words, that they are patterns of instinctual behavior.”